nextgis/docs_ngcom/source/ngqgis_connect.rst

 NextGIS Connect plugin enables a fast publication of Vector layers from your Web GIS using standard :term:`WFS` protocol.

-It's possible due to the quick creation of :ref:`WFS service <ngcom_resources_group>` option in NextGIS Connect:
+It's possible due to the quick creation of :ref:`WFS service <ngcom_wfs_service>` option in NextGIS Connect:

 * Select in NextGIS Connect Resources panel Vector layer which you want to publish using WFS protocol;
 * Select :guilabel:`Create WFS service` in layer context menu;